Colin Montgomerie: Professional career

+Major championships

 Montgomerie is generally considered to be one of the best golfers never to have won a major championship, after finishing in second place on five separate occasions.
-During what most consider to be his best years in the 1990s Montgomerie had several close shaves.
+During what most consider to be his best years in the 1990s Montgomerie had several near-misses.
 A third place at the 1992 U.S. Open at Pebble Beach Golf Links was the first of these.
 He was prematurely congratulated by Jack Nicklaus who said "Congratulations on your first U.S. Open victory" to Montgomerie after he finished the 18th hole on Sunday.
-Tom Kite, who was still on the golf course when Montgomerie finished, wound up winning the championship.
+Tom Kite, who was still on the golf course when Montgomerie finished, won the championship.

 At the 1994 U.S. Open, played at Oakmont Country Club, Montgomerie lost in a three-man playoff to Ernie Els (a playoff which also included Loren Roberts).
 Montgomerie shot 78 to trail the 74s shot by Els and Roberts, with Els winning at the 20th extra hole.

-At the 1995 PGA Championship, Montgomerie birdied the final three holes of the Riviera Country Club course in the final round, to tie Steve Elkington at 17 under par, which was a record low score in a major championship.
-On the first sudden-death playoff hole, after being in better position after two shots, Montgomerie missed his putt, while Elkington holed from 35 feet to claim the title.
+At the 1995 PGA Championship, Montgomerie birdied the final three holes of the Riviera Country Club course in the final round, to tie Steve Elkington at 17 under par.
+On the first sudden-death playoff hole, after being in a better position after two shots, Montgomerie missed his putt, while Elkington holed from 35 feet to claim the title.

 Els defeated Montgomerie at the 1997 U.S. Open, played at Congressional Country Club.
 Montgomerie opened the tournament with a 65 but shot a 76 in the second round.
 A bogey on the 71st hole dropped Montgomerie one shot behind Els, who parred the last to win.